poempelfox/jeelink-clone/README.md

-After that, this thing basically behaves like a normal Jeelink would, and flashing the main firmware on was simply done via USB (for avrdude this is a "arduino" programmer at 57600 baud).
+After that, this thing basically behaves like a normal Jeelink would, and flashing the main firmware on was simply done via its own USB port (for avrdude this is an "arduino" programmer at 57600 baud).